MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptergetnetluid.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the NET_LUID that is assigned to a net adapter.
+Retrieves the NET_LUID that is assigned to a network adapter.

 Syntax
 ------